liuchengxu/space-vim/README.md

     # Both for Vim and NeoVim
     $ cp ~/.space-vim/init.spacevim ~/.spacevim
     ```

-5. Open vim, then space-vim will automatically install the missing plugins in enabled layers.
+5. Open vim, then space-vim will automatically install the missing plugins.
 If auto-installation fails unexpectly, please try running `:PlugInstall` manually.

 ## Customize